 The volunteers then shared more of their thoughts about what we could do more of.
 Suggestions included exploring outreach self-advocacy, building links with young adults aged 16-19, publicising what Advonet do more widely and thinking of ways of recruiting more volunteers.

 We would like to thank all of our volunteers for all the time, effort and support they have given to people throughout Advonet.
-If you’re interested in getting involved with Advonet through volunteering, or would like to find out a bit more, why not head over to our volunteers page by clicking on the button below.
+If you’re interested in getting involved with Advonet through volunteering, or would like to find out a bit more, why not head over to our volunteers page.